 Fr.
 Hammer led the OLA Parish for 15 years, from 1960 to 1975.
 In March of 1975, Fr.
 John Rebold became pastor and stayed until 1980.
 Under Fr.
 Rebold’s leadership, the first Vietnamese Catholic Community was founded in the Archdiocese of Santa Fe.

 After seven years Fr.
 Bruckner was assigned as pastor of our “sister parish,” Our Lady of the Annunciation.
 In June of 1987, Fr Luis Jaramillo became pastor.
 Under the leadership of Fr.
-Jaramillo, many additiona changes were made to the parish of “my dear and beautiful people,”primarily the strengthening of the Hispanic ministry and Spanish Mass.
+Jaramillo, many additional changes were made to the parish of “my dear and beautiful people,” primarily the strengthening of the Hispanic ministry and Spanish Mass.
 The cry room in the church proper was reconstructed and completed in 1993.
-Fr Jaramillo was pastor and liturgical leader of OLA for 15 years until his retirement in June of 2002.
+Fr Jaramillo was the pastor and liturgical leader of OLA for 15 years until his retirement in June of 2002.

 Shortly after Fr.
 Jaramillo came to OLA, Fr.
 Mike Cimino was assigned as Parochial Vicar and has been with OLA ever since.
 Many people have often referred to Fr.
 Mike as a “saint” on earth.
 He faithfully celebrates Mass, hears confessions, visits shut-ins at hospital and nursing homes, makes home visits, counsels parishioners, and participates in school activities.
 Fr.
 Mike is truly loved and appreciated for his devoted service to OLA parish.